No More "I Love You's": Commercial performance

 The song became the highest-charting solo single for Lennox in the United Kingdom, entering and peaking at number two on the UK Singles Chart for two weeks.
 It spent a total of 12 weeks on the UK chart.
 The track also became a top-25 hit in the United States, peaking at number 23 on the Billboard Hot 100.
 With it, Lennox won the 1995 Grammy Award for Best Female Pop Vocal Performance.
 The song topped Canada's RPM 100 Hit Tracks chart, Italy's Musica e dischi chart, and Spain's AFYVE chart; on the Canadian chart, the song was Lennox's second number-one hit, following "Walking on Broken Glass" in 1992.

 Samples

 Lennox's version of "No More 'I Love You's'" has been sampled multiple times.
-It was first sampled for the Nicki Minaj song "Your Love" on her 2010 single.
+It was first sampled on Trinidadian rapper Nicki Minaj 2010 song's "Your Love", the lead single from her chart-topping debut album Pink Friday (2010).
 The song was originally recorded two years before but never intended to be put out for release until it was leaked in January 2010.
-After becoming a hit, it was slightly rewritten and re-recorded and this revised version was released in June 2010.
+After becoming a hit worldwide, reaching the top twenty in 10 countries, it was slightly rewritten and re-recorded and this revised version was released in June 2010.
 Prior to the official release of Minaj's song, the cover was sampled in 2009 by Jason Derulo and Auburn in their song "How Did We".
 It was then sampled by J.R.
 Rotem for singer Razah's 2010 single called "I Remember", using the same instrumental beat used for "How Did We".
 Singer Hailee Steinfeld included the sample as well in her 2020 single "I Love You's".